clinicalml/SparsityBoost/README.md

 Coming soon: Bookmark this page for...

-This repository will hold the code associated to the paper
+A repository holding the code implementing the methods of

 "SparsityBoost: A New Scoring Function for Learning Bayesian